 Neil kept his hands in the pocket of his hoodie, searching Andrew’s face for an okay before he leaned in and pressed their foreheads together.
 “Stay with me.
 You gave me all the time in the world.
 I want your time in return.”

 “The night you were taken,” Andrew began, reaching out to clutch Neil’s forearms.
-“Why did you say what you did?”
+“Why did you say that?”

 Thank you.
 You were amazing.